Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 Bar me running into a wall with some design issues Rust has been pretty pleasant to work in. `cargo` makes using small libraries to handle common tasks easy.
 The error messages for compile errors are great and getting better all the time; I've almost never found myself confused by one.
-I've been stuck on nightly for a while now but I'm one unstable feature away from stable (`retain_hash_collection`).
+I've been stuck on nightly for a while now ~~but I'm one unstable feature away from stable (`retain_hash_collection`)~~ **Update** Just was marked stable before publishing this in the latest nightly (and beta), will be in stable in a few weeks.
 Even so, nightly breakages have been rare, and when it has happened `rustup` makes it easy to rollback.
 I've managed to keep unsafe code to a minimum, with the only exceptions currently being:

 * Access of components outside the ECS